-10. Capturing Screens & E-mailing Mini-Reports
+11 Capturing Screens & E-mailing Mini-Reports

-10.1 Capturing Screens
+11.1 Capturing Screens

-If you would like to save an image of the current screen in Line Scan, Grid Scan, SliceView or MapView, press the Camera button on the Display Unit.
+If you would like to save an image of the current screen in Line Scan, Grid Scan, Slice View or Map View, press the Camera button on the Display Unit.
 This saves the screen as a Screenshot image (.JPG), which can be viewed in any third-party viewing software.
-If any GPS is enabled, Internal or External (see Section 4.2.7), the screenshot image for depth slices will also contain a geo-tagged reference.
+If any GPS is enabled, the screenshot image for depth slices will contain also a geo-tagged reference.
+However, for geo-tagging line scan images, you must be using an external GPS.

-If you are not connected to a Wi-Fi network, a message appears confirming the filename of the saved image (Figure 10-1).
+If you are not connected to a Wi-Fi network, a message appears confirming the filename of the saved image (Figure 11-1).

-Figure 10-1: Message displayed after pressing the camera button on the Display Unit to capture the screen (no Wi-Fi present).
+Figure 11-1: Message displayed after pressing the camera button on the Display Unit to capture the screen (no Wi-Fi present).

-If you are connected to a wireless network and have a sending e-mail address configured, the user will see the message in Figure 10-2, asking if you would like to email the screenshot and prompts you to enter the email address.
+If you are connected to a wireless network and have a sending e-mail address configured, the user will see the message in Figure 11-2, asking if you would like to email the screenshot and prompts you to enter the email address.
 The email address defaults to the last one entered.
 Tapping on the address box brings up an on-screen keyboard and allows you to enter a new email address.
-Pressing the "..." button to the left of the e-mail address displays the last 5 e-mail addresses used, allowing the user to easily select a recent email address, rather than reentering it.
+Pressing the "..." button to the left of the e-mail address displays the last 5 e-mail addresses used, allowing the user to easily select a recent email, rather than re-entering it.